m-rei/go-3d-rasterizer/README.md

 This is just a very basic 3d rasterizer written in Go.

-The [raylib-go](https://github.com/gen2brain/raylib-go) library has been used to only create a window and draw a framebuffer on it.
+The [raylib-go](https://github.com/gen2brain/raylib-go) library has been used to create a window and draw a framebuffer on it.
-Everything else has been manually implemented.
+Everything else has been implemented manually.

 The purpose of this project was to learn the basics of 3d rendering.
 This is by no means a finished or optimal solution.